 Kelly will attend the Selectmen’s meeting next week to follow-up on the Sawyer timber harvest and request approval of the contract for Chris Kane’s continued work.

-Kelly will take the request to increase the total budget to $10,540 for 2021 to the Budget Committee.
+Kelly will submit the CCC’s budget request of $10,540 to the town.

 We will all continue to work on the RSFCA clean up as able, focusing on the stone wall along Kimball Pond Rd and hauling brush to the dump with volunteers.